Q1. I think I’ve been sexually harassed. What should I do?

 Q6.
 Is the law limited to employers with four or more employers?

 A6.
 No, the law’s ban on prohibited clauses applies to all contracts.
-The law defines the term employer by reference to the state Human Rights Law, which defines employers to include all employers in cases involving sexual harassment.
+The law defines the term employer by reference to the state Human Rights Law, which defines employers to include all employers in cases involving discrimination.

 Q7.
-Where can I find the text of the new ban on prohibited mandatory arbitration clauses?
+Where can I find the text of the ban on prohibited mandatory arbitration clauses?

 A7.
-The relevant provisions off the new law can be found at Civil Practice Law and Rules § 7515, which is quoted below:
+The relevant provisions off the law can be found at Civil Practice Law and Rules § 7515 [Effective October 11, 2019], which is quoted below:

 1. The term "employer" shall have the same meaning as provided in subdivision five of section two hundred ninety-two of the executive law.

-2. The term "prohibited clause" shall mean any clause or provision in any contract which requires as a condition of the enforcement of the contract or obtaining remedies under the contract that the parties submit to mandatory arbitration to resolve any allegation or claim of an unlawful discriminatory practice of sexual harassment.
+2. The term "prohibited clause" shall mean any clause or provision in any contract which requires as a condition of the enforcement of the contract or obtaining remedies under the contract that the parties submit to mandatory arbitration to resolve any allegation or claim of discrimination, in violations of laws prohibiting discrimination, including but not limited to, article fifteen of the executive law.

-3. The term "mandatory arbitration clause" shall mean a term or provision contained in a written contract which requires the parties to such contract to submit any matter thereafter arising under such contract to arbitration prior to the commencement of any legal action to enforce the provisions of such contract and which also further provides language to the effect that the facts found or determination made by the arbitrator or panel of arbitrators in its application to a party alleging an unlawful discriminatory practice based on sexual harassment shall be final and not subject to independent court review.
+3. The term “mandatory arbitration clause” shall mean a term or provision contained in a written contract which requires the parties to such contract to submit any matter thereafter arising under such contract to arbitration prior to the commencement of any legal action to enforce the provisions of such contract and which also further provides language to the effect that the facts found or determination made by the arbitrator or panel of arbitrators in its application to a party alleging discrimination, in violation of laws prohibiting discrimination, including but not limited to, article fifteen of the executive law shall be final and not subject to independent court review.

 (b) (i) Prohibition.
 Except where inconsistent with federal law, no written contract, entered into on or after the effective date of this section shall contain a prohibited clause as defined in paragraph two of subdivision (a) of this section.